 But Litecoin blockchain technology is lighter and faster than Bitcoin's.
 For instance, while it takes the Bitcoin blockchain 10 minutes to confirm a block, Litecoin achieves the same in 2.5 minutes.
 The faster transaction speeds are then complemented by the ultra-low transaction costs.
 According to Litecoin developers, these two make Litecoin a preferred "cryptocurrency for payments" and a "proven medium of exchange complementary to Bitcoin."

 Like Bitcoin, Litecoin is also 'created' through mining.
 By contributing computing power to the Litecoin network that is then used to process LTC transactions, you will be rewarded a 12.5 LTC when a block is confirmed.
-There will ultimately be 84 million Litecoins, with over 68.72 million coins having been mined as of October 2021.
+There will ultimately be 84 million Litecoins, with over 68.72 million coins having been mined.

 Other key aspects of how Litecoin works include the fact that it uses the proof of work consensus algorithm and Scrypt hashing algorithm.
 It is highly divisible, ensuring that you don't always have to spend the whole LTC and making it more suitable for use as a currency.
 For instance, you can spend or trade 0.01 LTC.
 Moreover, with its surging popularity and value rise, Litecoin is increasingly being adopted as a store of value.

 Litecoin in 2021: Everything You Should Know about the Price Surge

-Throughout 2021 Litecoin continues to exhibit massive resilience on its journey towards the $412 peak price hit it in May.
-Its price volatilities for the year to date have also been relatively shallow, ensuring that the coin rises as fast as it fell and contributing to the gentle bullish trend.
+Throughout 2021 Litecoin continued to exhibit massive resilience on its journey towards the $412 peak price hit it in May.
+Its price volatilities for the year were relatively shallow, ensuring that the coin rose as fast as it fell and contributing to the gentle bullish trend.